|Gopher Tortoise Services, Inc|

 A: Much of this site is dedicated to doing just that.
 There are also some guidelines which should be followed if gopher tortoises are present in your yard or community.

 2) You can learn more about tortoise habitat, to assist in determining the presence of tortoises.
-If you are aware of gopher tortoises that are likely to be in danger of site development in the near future, you can complete our online tortoise alert submission form.
-Click here to do so.
+If you are aware of gopher tortoises that are likely to be in danger of site development in the near future contact the FWC.

-3) If you are planning to build a structure where there are gopher tortoises please contact the FWCC to obtain a permit.
+3) If you are planning to build a structure where there are gopher tortoises please contact us or the FWC to obtain a permit.

 6) Watch out for gopher tortoises and other wildlife while you are driving.
 Although resilient, a tortoise is unlikely to survive a collision.

-7) If you happen to come across an injured tortoise, our tortoise first aid section will assist you in delivering it to proper care promptly.
+7) If you happen to come across an injured tortoise, contact the FWC for information on getting it to proper care promptly.

 Q: Can I keep a gopher tortoise as a pet?